 Mr. Holloway also works extensively with the State Department of the United States and the National Center for Missing and Exploited Children on child abduction cases including serving as lead counsel in an appeal to the Eleventh Circuit.

-Mr. Holloway was recognized in 2021 by The Best Lawyers in America® for Intellectual Property Litigation.
+Mr. Holloway was recognized in 2021 and 2022 by The Best Lawyers in America® for Intellectual Property Litigation.
 He was recognized in 2016 and the five years prior as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.

 Representing Nissan in IPR of U.S. Patent No. 6,549,130.
 The ‘130 patent relates to remotely controlling a vehicle.
 Nissan North America Inc. v.
 Joao Control & Monitoring Systems LLC., Case No. IPR2015-01509.